Liam Mower: Early life and education

 Mower is from Kingston upon Hull.
 His father is an engineer, and his mother works in a sandwich shop.
-Mower has three brothers, (Luke, Lewis and Leighton).
+Born into a family of four boys, Mower has three brothers, (Luke, Lewis and Leighton).
 He became a boarding pupil at the Royal Ballet School (RBS) whilst still auditioning for Billy Elliot, but later scaled down his connection to it, in order to be able to meet his professional commitments without losing out on quality of life.
 Mower also attended the Northern Academy of Performing Arts (NAPA) in Kingston upon Hull, but now studies at the Rambert School of Ballet and Contemporary Dance in Twickenham.
 Before taking up his place at Rambert, he was also offered a place at the London Studio Centre.

 Acting and dancing career

 Mower's first performance as Billy, before the Press night (11 May 2005) was on 31 March 2005 and he continued performing until the end of September 2006.
 He also appeared in the Elton John video of Electricity and was featured in the BBC's Children in Need on 18 November 2005, performing Electricity.
 He also made several television appearances, such as his famed appearances on Blue Peter.
 Mower made his final scheduled appearance in Billy Elliot on 30 September 2006.
 His departure was covered by the local and international press, as it spelt the end of the original child cast of 'Billys'.
 A dedication was made by the cast on his final performance, and he was presented with a dog, named "Billy".
 Upon his departure, Stephen Daldry stated that "Liam is a unique talent and we have all been blessed with the opportunity to see him flourish in Billy Elliot over the past eighteen months.
-Rarely does one ever come across a performer with so many skills and talents, particularly when matched by Liam’s determination and good humour.
-He has been at the centre of Billy Elliot’s extended family for three and a half years now and his last performance will be an overwhelmingly emotional evening.
+Rarely does one ever come across a performer with so many skills and talents, particularly when matched by Liam's determination and good humour.
+He has been at the centre of Billy Elliot's extended family for three and a half years now and his last performance will be an overwhelmingly emotional evening.
 As Liam hurtles towards adulthood we will be saying goodbye to one of the most celebrated child performers ever in the West End.
 An end of an era for us and the beginning of another huge adventure for Liam."

 He returned home to Archbishop Thurstan School (now Archbishop Sentamu Academy), Hull, to study for GCSEs, but made a brief return to Billy Elliot on 22 November 2006, performing in a charity gala for the children's charity Place2Be.
 During the show he was joined by both Elton John and the X Factor judging panel who made cameo appearances as the RBS panel.